Voldemar-d/fracanim/README.md

 Pressing 'q' stops writing image series.
 </pre>
 If one image is generated, file name 'image.png' is used, and 'imageNNNNN.png' for image series.

+By default, the program generates mapping between pixel colors in `{x, y}` coordinates, then draws the image using color weight in every pixel when mixing colors with the background.
+If you specify `-mix` option in command line, no mapping is used, i.e. pixel color of every point is immediately mixed with background color.
+This makes the work faster, but with sligthly different look of generated images.
 ### Examples
 <pre>
 fracanim.exe -outfolder D:\tmp\png -coef1 1.2 -coef2 0.1